 In the 20th century, Newton County continued to evolve and develop.
 The advent of the railroad brought increased connectivity and facilitated trade and commerce.
 The county experienced modest industrial development in the form of sawmills and timber harvesting.
 Over the years, the county has also seen advancements in education, healthcare, and public infrastructure.
 Today, Newton County remains a vital community in Mississippi, proud of its history and striving for progress and prosperity.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Newton County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Newton County, Mississippi.

 • 1818: Newton County is formed from portions of Franklin and Wayne Counties.